Jesus Endured the Cross

 Jesus endured psychological distress

 In the Roman world, crucifixion occurred often, so Jesus had firsthand seen the horrors of it.
-He also has foreknowledge so literally knew the anguish and pain coming.
-Yet, the power of Jesus' love for us gave Him a joy to endure the physical and psychological torture, as well as the spiritual anguish of taking the wrath of God upon Himself.
+He also has foreknowledge so literally knew the immense anguish and pain coming.
+Yet, the power of Jesus' love for us gave Him a joy to endure the physical and psychological torture, as well as the spiritual agony of taking the wrath of God upon Himself.
 His joy came from knowing His beloved (us) would be resurrected and His forever.
-How do you feel that you are clearly God's beloved since He endured the cross for you?
-(Hebrews 12:1-2).
+How do you feel that you are clearly God's beloved since He endured the cross for you?.

 ...looking to Jesus...who for the joy that was set before him endured the cross...
 Hebrews 12:2 ESV®